Furnyr/Dissonity/ALPHA_CHANGELOG.md

 ---

+# 2024-11-12 - feat(api): allow full urls in proxy methods

+## Dissonity (API)

+- `Api.Proxy.Https<Method>Request` now allows full urls as an argument:
+- - If the path is relative (/cat), the request is sent through the proxy (/.proxy/cat)
+- - If the path is absolute (https://...), the request is left as is and the developer is expected to patch the url mappings.

+---

 # 2024-11-09 - chore(hirpc): initial commit

 This progress version changes nothing from the Unity package, but adds some workflows and the work-in-progress hiRPC code.